Skip to content

 Chantilly Lace vs Pure White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-I will say that on the wall it does look like a true white unless it’s beside an actual white, and then it looks a tiny bit gray.
+Pure White doesn’t really look “pure white” on paper, but I will say that on the wall it does look like a true white unless it’s beside a bright cool white, and then it looks a tiny bit creamy.

-Pure White has a softness without ever looking creamy, so in that way it is similar to Chantilly Lace.
+Pure White has a softness without looking overtly creamy, so in that way it is similar to Chantilly Lace.

 Benjamin Moore Chantilly Lace vs Sherwin Williams Snowbound